 This was a day of many small mistakes.
 We originally planed on staying here for a few days and rent a car to explore Lesvos by land.
 But, because of the concrete work and the cement dust we changed our mind and decided to leave heading S towards Sigri.
 We assumed that the workers will not start work before 8 AM, so I hooked up the computer to check for e-mails and the weather via the Internet; mistake #1.
 At 7:30 the workers came and started work.
 We abandoned the computer and prepared our lines for a quick departure.
 I removed the stern lines with their metal springs and put light double lines.
 While doing this I accidently dropped into the water a stainless shackle; mistake #2.
 I then was about to remove the passarella when an attractive and very polite lady officer from the Limenarchio (Coast Guard) came.
 She wanted me to bring the ship’s papers to the Limenarchio office at the other end of the harbor and pay the harbor dues.
 So, with this extra delay we totally missed our cement-free departure.
 I walked with her to the office and watched her make laborious calculations ending at a final figure of €4.33 for the privilege of spending a night and getting covered by cement dust.
 I am always amazed by how backwards the Greek bureaucracy is.
 It would had been so simple and less painful for all parties if the officers were given a chart for the harbor dues in round numbers based on boat length and then be able to collect them on the spot sparing everyone the calculations, the scrabble for change, and the visits to offices.

-We left the wonderful cove at 1720.
+We left this wonderful cove at 1720.
 On our way to Sigri we entered the lovely Faneromeni cove so that Alice, who had not been here before, could see it.
-We then, since we were now a crew of two, entered Sigri Bay from the narrow end shallow (max depth 3 m) northern channel.
+We then, since we were now a crew of two and one can be on the bow as a lookout, entered Sigri Bay from the narrow end shallow (max depth 3 m) northern channel.
 We arrived in Sigri [39° 12.5' N 25° 51.1' E] at 1820 and anchored in 5 m depth without any further mistakes.
+We had come 23.8 M from Mithymna.

 After enjoying the sunset while sipping ouzo Alice prepared our dinner: spaghetti with sautéed red and green peppers which we ate with a liberal topping of Parmesan cheese.